ncats/ncats-adme/README.md

 You only have complete these steps one time.

 1. Open your terminal
-  - If you're on Windows, open Anaconda Prompt
+  - If you're on Windows, open Anaconda Prompt (window -> Anaconda3 -> Anaconda Prompt)
   - If you're on Mac or Linux, open your terminal
 2. Change the working directory ([windows](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) or [Mac and Linux](https://www.geeksforgeeks.org/cd-command-in-linux-with-examples/)) to where you have ADME_RLM and then go (CD one more time) into the server directory
 3. Create environment